freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/gpu/index.md

 ### 3rd Generation
 With this generation of CPUs, programmable pipelining came into existence.
 Now the previously non-programmable parts could be programmed by programmers.
 In 2001, NVIDIA released the GeForce3.
 ### 4th Generation
-With the beginning of 21st century, the first "fully programmable graphics cards" had reached the consumers.
+At the beginning of 21st century, the first "fully programmable graphics cards" had reached the consumers.
 NVIDIA GeForce FX, ATI Radeon 9700 were among the first.
 These GPUs could do per-pixel operations along with pixel shaders and programmable vertex.
-But, separate dedicated hardwares were needed for vertex shader and pixel shader processing.
+However, separate dedicated hardwares were needed for vertex shader and pixel shader processing.
 ### 5th Generation
 GPUs were evolving and advancing at it's peak rate and this generation GPUs were the first to utilize PCI-express bus.
 Multiple rendering buffers, 64-bit support, texture access etc. were introduced, along with increase in GPU memory.
 ### 6th Generation